-The IRB will promptly report any suspension or termination of IRB approval for research and serious instances of noncompliance to appropriate Federal sponsoring agencies, OHRP, and the institution employing the investigator.
+The IRB will promptly report any suspension or termination of IRB approval for research and serious instances of noncompliance to appropriate Federal sponsoring agencies, OHRP, VACO for VA-related research, and the institution employing the investigator.
+In addition, Director of the HRPP shall report VA-related instances of noncompliance to ACOS/R&D and or RCO.